Ibekwemmanuel7/hyperwind-now/README.md

 HyperWind-Now

-\Physics-Constrained ML + Data Assimilation for Low-Altitude Urban Wind Forecasting over DFW\

-Built as a portfolio project targeting operational drone and UAM weather applications, inspired by operational low-altitude weather intelligence pipelines used in drone and UAM decision-support systems.
+A physics-constrained ML + data assimilation for low-altitude urban wind forecasting over DFW.
+Built as a portfolio project targeting operational drone and UAM weather applications.
+This project is inspired by operational low-altitude weather intelligence pipelines used in drone and UAM decision-support systems.

 ---